The Right to Peaceful Protest: A Pillar of Democratic Governance as ConstitutionallyGuaranteed

 for equitable Benefit-sharing.

+11.Inclusivity in Board and Committee Composition.
 We recommend that the bill make deliberate provision for

 gender, youths and persons with disability in the constitution of all boards